 When it comes to ensuring your data centre is resilient, regular maintenance of your UPS is essential.
 The maintenance process is designed to minimise risk and keep your UPS operating in a fail-safe, efficient manner.
 So far, so good but, what happens if the very act of carrying out maintenance poses a risk itself?
 What checks and balances can you put in place to ensure peace of mind and a watertight approach?

-But, whilst it’s easy to lay blame solely at the feet of the engineer in these instances, errors of this kind are often the result of poor operational procedures, poor labelling or even poor training.
+But, whilst it’s easy to lay the blame solely at the feet of the engineer in these instances, errors of this kind are often the result of poor operational procedures, poor labelling or even poor training.
 By ironing out these issues at the start of a UPS installation, risks can be avoided.

-For example, if the system being installed is a critical system comprising large UPS’s in parallel and a complex switchgear panel, castell interlocks should be incorporated into the design.
-Castell interlocks force the user to switch in a controlled and safe fashion, but are often left out of the design to save costs at the start of the project.
+For example, if the system being installed is a critical system comprising large UPSs in parallel and a complex switchgear panel, castell interlocks should be incorporated into the design.
+Castell interlocks force the user to switch in a controlled and safe fashion but are often left out of the design to save costs at the start of the project.

 Simple things can make a difference.
 By ensuring that basic labelling and switching schematics are up-to-date, disaster can be averted.
 Having clearly documented switching procedures available is recommended.
-If the site is extremely critical, the procedure of Pilot – Co Pilot (two engineers both check the procedure before carrying out each action) will prevent most human errors.
+If the site is extremely critical, the procedure of Pilot – Co-Pilot (two engineers both check the procedure before carrying out each action) will prevent most human errors.

 Any maintenance is typically intrusive into the UPS or switchgear, so reducing this is always a good thing.
 Most problems arising, including the failure of electrical components, are proceeded with an increase in heat.
 If a connect point isn’t tightened properly, for example, it will start to heat up and eventually fail in some way.
 Short of checking every connection physically, the most effective solution is thermal imaging.

 Round-the-clock equipment monitoring also offers robust protection and should be part of your maintenance package.
 Rigorous training is also vital, as is ensuring that the attending engineer can carry out the work competently.

 A strong maintenance package should ensure that when the UPS does fail, the response is timely and effective.
 Service level agreements need to be appropriate to the criticality of the application.

 There is no point having a maintenance contract for a UPS 24/7 response if access to the UPS can only be gained during normal business hours.
 Transversely, if operations are 24/7 and very critical to the business, then 24/7 response is a must.

-Be clear on exactly what the ‘response’ constitutes – will it just be a phone call or will it be someone coming to site, and, if so, will that someone be a competent engineer?
+Be clear on exactly what the ‘response’ constitutes – will it just be a phone call or will it be someone coming to the site, and, if so, will that someone be a competent engineer?